amadotejada/smartsheet-api-python/README.md

 # Reclaim Smartsheet Licenses

-Checks for Smartsheet licences from a `smartsheet_users.csv` file and reclaim them.
+Simple script to check for Smartsheet licences from a `smartsheet_users.csv` file and reclaim them.